marc-schieferdecker/youtube-mass-edit/README.md

 Use carefully!
 There is no way to undo submitted changes!

-I wrote the tool to edit the videos of my own YouTube channel so do not expect support or a high end application. :)
+I wrote the tool to bulk edit the videos descriptions of my own YouTube channel so do not expect support or a high end application. ;)